mdbomba/tools/README.md

 This repo will hold work related to automating the installation of Chef Workstation and Chef Server.
+Do NOT run prep.sh or .. using sudo.
+There are relative locations (eg ~) that change when using sudo.

 Chef Server installs will use the Chef Automate process (download chef-automate installer and use the -products command line options to include Chef Infra Server, Chef Habitat Builder and Chef Automate Server.